 Apply to be an AHLC Legal Intern!

 The Appignani Humanist Legal Center accepts interns year-round.
-We are now considering applicants for the Summer of 2020.
+We are now considering applicants for the Fall of 2020.

 The AHA’s legal arm, the Appignani Humanist Legal Center, handles constitutional litigation and church-state separation cases, with clients ranging from parents and students to federal inmates.
 The legal intern is primarily responsible for researching and writing legal memoranda and assisting in litigation under the supervision of the legal center’s attorneys.
 The intern may also be assigned the task of investigating new complaints, maintaining case files and submitting public records requests.